CommanderPho/App-LabRecorder/BUILD.md

 # Notes
 # - Ensure Qt and liblsl are discoverable (set Qt6_DIR/Qt5_DIR and LSL_INSTALL_ROOT as needed)
 # - On Windows, the GUI build runs windeployqt automatically post-build; on macOS, use macdeployqt via install rules; on Linux, install rules provide a .desktop file and icon
+# - For single-file EXE, antivirus tools may flag self-extractors; consider code signing and publishing checksums
 ```